 Penguins Foundation Grants, funded from the 50/50 Raffle, are awarded to qualifying organizations during each Penguins season.
-If you believe that your organization aligns with our mission, apply for a Grant today!
+Learn more now or check back to apply for a Penguins Foundation Grant in October if you believe that your organization aligns with our mission!

 Shop for a cause!
 Learn how to raise money for your team or league with FlipGive - the perfect tool to help you earn cash back from your everyday purchases!
 Free.
 Simple.
 Easy.

 Project Power Play brings the great game of hockey from the ice... to the dek!
 Learn more about this tremendous initiative in partnership with Highmark.

 Read about the recent work of the Penguins Foundation in the Pittsburgh region and beyond.

 The Children Overcoming Obstacles and Limits (C.O.O.L.)
 Zone was developed, with the support of the Penguins Foundation, by the Matilda Theiss Early Childhood Behavioral Health Program at the Western Psychiatric Institute and Clinic of UPMC.
 Shaped like an “igloo” to provide a safe space for children, the C.O.O.L.
 Zone is a behavioral health program for young children who exhibit symptoms of or who currently have behavioral health diagnosis.
 This program increases accessibility to high quality mental health services by partnering with existing schools and child-oriented settings within Allegheny County.
 Within these child friendly settings, the Penguins C.O.O.L.
 Zone serves children experiencing a range of behavioral and emotional disruptions such as: aggression, anxiety, depression, withdrawal, family disruption, emotional difficulties, traumatic responses, and more.
 Read more »